Components manufacturer streamlines the movement of parts, reduces idle time by more than 50%

 The Problem

-A manufacturer of precision machined parts for aerospace customers experienced a 15% drop in efficiency compared with the previous two years due to delays in its Deburring, Blasting, Wash, Chemical Clean, and Part-Marking support processes.
-These delays resulted in significant labor idle time, parts building up between processes, and excessive move times.
-The company estimated it lost nearly 1000 hours of labor due to these issues.
+A manufacturer of precision-machined aerospace parts faced a 15% drop in efficiency compared to the previous two years.
+Delays in the Deburring, Blasting, Wash, Chemical Clean, and Part-Marking support processes created major bottlenecks.
+Consequently, these issues led to significant idle labor time, part buildup between stages, and excessive movement across the floor.
+The company calculated that it lost nearly 1,000 labor hours due to these inefficiencies.

 Objectives

-The company aimed to reduce idle time in the de-burring production area—the highest contributor to delays—by 50% and improve productivity by 25%.
-They wanted to document and implement a new workflow, train employees, create a safer work environment, and use visual factory techniques to improve 5S, communication, and accountability.
+The company set clear goals: reduce idle time in the deburring area (the main source of delays) by 50% and boost overall productivity by 25%.
+To achieve this, they committed to documenting and implementing a new workflow, training employees, enhancing safety, and applying visual factory techniques to improve 5S, communication, and accountability.

-Under the guidance of Daniel Penn Associates Senior Consultant Mike Beauregard, the team actively observed the current state of the production floor, a crucial step in continuous improvement.
-Among their observations:
+Under the guidance of Daniel Penn Associates Senior Consultant Mike Beauregard, the team closely observed the current production floor—a crucial first step in continuous improvement.
+During this assessment, they identified several critical issues:

-• Associates dropped off and picked up products based on floor space, availability, and directions from assorted colleagues and managers.
-There was no planning.
+• Associates dropped off and picked up products based on floor space and availability, following inconsistent directions from colleagues and managers.

-• No defined incoming/outgoing areas or FIFO lines caused confusion.
+• The lack of defined incoming/outgoing areas or FIFO lines created confusion.

-• Boxes and crates were placed too close to associates performing their operations at their workstations, creating potential safety issues.
+• Boxes and crates sat too close to active workstations, creating safety hazards.

-• Boxes, hoses, and pallets were creating trip hazards.
+• Boxes, hoses, and pallets caused frequent trip hazards.

 Rethinking Workflows